LSAT Scores - What is a Good LSAT Score?

 What is included in the five sub-sections of the LSAT?

-- Reading Comprehension, worth 27% of your total score tests your ability to make sense of dense, unfamiliar prose—but unlike other standardized tests, on the LSAT, you need to understand the passages’ structure, purpose, and various points of view, rather than the facts.
+- Reading Comprehension, worth 27% of your total score, tests your ability to make sense of dense, unfamiliar prose—but unlike other standardized tests, on the LSAT, you need to understand the passages’ structure, purpose, and various points of view, rather than the facts.
+Time is a big factor in this section.

 - Two Logical Reasoning sections, worth 50% of your total score, test your ability to analyze and evaluate arguments.
 Logical Reasoning requires you to read short passages and answer a question about each one.